Smith St and North Clinton St, Poughkeepsie, New York

 OUR MOST VULNERABLE COMMUNITIES

 Our Equity Index allows us to look at the cumulative vulnerability of a community.
-We can see that four focus areas are especially vulnerable to transportation decisions: the City of Poughkeepsie (especially the northside, middle main, and southcentral areas), the Village of Wappingers Falls, the Town of Fishkill (northwest), and the City of Beacon (southwest).
+We can tell that much of the City of Poughkeepsie and some areas of Town of Poughkeepsie (especially those adjacent to the City) are particularly vulnerable to transportation decisions.

 Equity in Safe Access